 Trailer Registration Fees

-If you do not register your vehicle in the 30-day period, you must pay a $20 late fee.
+If you do not register your vehicle within 30 days, you must pay a $20 late fee.
 The basic registration fees depend on weight:

 - Under 1,000 pounds – $15